joboet/XEcmaScript/README.md

 [![Build Status](https://travis-ci.org/CoffeeBlend/XEcmaScript.svg?branch=master)](https://travis-ci.org/CoffeeBlend/XEcmaScript)

 ## Requirements
-- CMake
+- CMake (version 3.12.1 or higher)
-- Mozilla Spidermoney version 52
+- Mozilla Spidermoney (version 52)
 - Boost
 - pkg-config
 - X-Plane SDK

 ## How to build
 First, install Spidermonkey using the instructions provided on (https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Build_Documentation).
 This may require some experimenting to get a successfull build.
 The debug build is not needed.

 Then, install the other dependencies.
 I recommend using a package manager such as Homebrew on MacOS, or you can build them from source if you wish to do so.
 The X-Plane SDK can be downloaded from (https://developer.x-plane.com/sdk/).